USS Ashuelot: 1874–1875

 The gunboat sailed for Japan on 3 August 1874 and reached Nagasaki on the 5th to await a party of scientists - headed by the noted American astronomer, Professor James Craig Watson—which had been sent to the Orient to observe the transit of Venus that would take place on 8 December.
-After welcoming on board these renowned leaders of astrophysical research, she got underway on 3 September and, five days later, entered the Pei-Ho River.
-On the 9th, the astronomers went ashore at Tianjin and proceeded overland to Peking, their observation point for the transit.
+After welcoming on board these renowned leaders of astrophysical research, she got underway on 3 September and, five days later, entered the Hai River.
+On the 9th, the astronomers went ashore at Tianjin and proceeded overland to Beijing, their observation point for the transit.

 After disembarking her passengers, Ashuelot operated in Chinese waters until 10 December 1874 when she set course for Nagasaki.
 She arrived on the 13th and resumed operations in Japanese waters where she operated until sailing for Shanghai on 19 June 1875.
-In mid-August, the schooner-rigged steamer set course for Fisherman's Island—near Swatow where she guarded a party of rescue workers who were attempting to recover treasure from the wreck of Japan, a Pacific Mail Steamship Company liner which had caught fire and gone down some 25 miles off Breaker Point on 18 December 1868.
+In mid-August, the schooner-rigged steamer set course for Fisherman's Island—near Shantou where she guarded a party of rescue workers who were attempting to recover treasure from the wreck of Japan, a Pacific Mail Steamship Company liner which had caught fire and gone down some 25 miles off Breaker Point on 18 December 1868.
 Pirates had recently been active in the area, prompting fear that they would attempt to seize any valuables taken from the sunken hulk.